Our Mission and Commitments

 Here with Care

-The Center for Hospice & Palliative Care is here to serve individuals living in Erie County with serious illness, as well as their families and caregivers.
+Hospice Buffalo cares for individuals suffering from serious illness, as well as their families and caregivers.
 We’re here to provide an integrative, holistic (physical, emotional, social, and spiritual) approach to care that focuses on the whole person rather than on individual symptoms.
 We are here through a continuum of care, spanning the course of the disease through bereavement.
 Our knowledgeable, compassionate staff is here to help patients make choices about their care, to support those who are grieving, and to educate the professional and lay communities on end-of-life issues.

-We’re one of the nation’s largest non-profit hospice and palliative (comfort) care organizations, caring for over 500 patients daily throughout Erie County, regardless of age, setting, diagnosis, and ability to pay.
+We’re one of the largest non-profit hospice and palliative (comfort) care organizations in the nation, caring for over 950 patients daily throughout Erie County, regardless of age, setting, diagnosis, and ability to pay.

-At The Center for Hospice & Palliative Care, we’re here through any long-term or life-limiting illness to provide care for them, and comfort for you.
+At Hospice Buffalo, we’re here through any long-term or life-limiting illness, providing care for them, and comfort for you.

 To provide care, support, advocacy and education to people impacted by serious illness and loss.